“Bed Bug Education will Never be as Expensive as Bed Bug Ignorance”

 Bed bug management takes a lot of hard work and vigilance from both the consumer and the pest control industry.
 Early detection plays the most significant role as without educated and informed consumers, control cannot be easily achieved.
 This book was written for quick and easy understanding as you take the bed bug journey and discover why they are reproducing so fast and see why they are one of, if not the toughest pests ever to eliminate.
 Along with identifying them, you will learn where they hide, how to treat bites, tools used for detection, travel tips and plenty of prevention methods

-Click here for information on each book.
+Click here for information on all our books.

-Step 2 – Evaluate
+NEXT – Evaluate